 - Write for us.
 Work with our Web Editor to write and publish content about the chapter and its members for our website, monthly newsletter, news releases, and more.

 - Event planning.
 Build teamwork skills as you work with other volunteers to survey members about popular workshop topics, recruit speakers, research suitable venues, coordinate registration, arrange refreshments, or wrangle technology at workshops and webinars.
 Plan social events such as the winter party or annual volunteer lunch.
 Expand your network as you chat with speakers and guests.
 Work on a single task or a single event, or sign up for several!

 - Student outreach.
 Build ties with instructors and students in post-secondary writing programs.
 Encourage them to: learn more about technical communication, attend chapter events, volunteer, network with experienced writers, join STC at the bargain student rate, and apply for the chapter’s student membership awards.

 - Chapter Vice-president.
 The VP’s job is to observe and learn the President’s job and to help the President and the chapter as needed.
 The VP succeeds to the presidency after a year, then serves as Past President for a year.
 It’s a job for someone who has excellent interpersonal skills, has demonstrated a range of leadership and volunteer contributions, and can commit considerable time and effort to serving the chapter effectively over a three-year period.
 This position is currently open.

-- Communications Coordinator.
-Coordinate the writing and distribution of our monthly newsletter, social media posts, public relations materials, and website articles.
+- Web Editor.
+Coordinate the writing and distribution of our monthly newsletter, public relations materials, and website articles.
 This position is currently open.